PaulRowell/webform_email_reply/README.txt

 3. Enable the required permissions.

-4. Now when looking at a webform submission you'll bee a "Email reply" link and tab on the page.
+4. Now when looking at a webform submission you'll see an "Email reply" link and tab on the page.